Skip to Main Content

 Protecting crew in challenging environments

 Remote filming introduces risks that don't exist on standard shoots.
-Weather changes, wildlife encounters, medical emergencies, and equipment failures require comprehensive safety planning and emergency procedures.
+Weather changes, wildlife encounters, medical emergencies, and gear failures need full safety planning and emergency procedures.

 • Conduct thorough risk assessments for specific location hazards

-• Establish emergency action plans with evacuation procedures
+• Set up emergency action plans with evacuation procedures

-• Ensure first aid training and medical supplies appropriate to location
+• Make sure first aid training and medical supplies appropriate to location

-• Create detailed call sheets with emergency contact information
+• Create detailed call sheets with emergency contact info

 Medical Preparedness

-Remote locations require enhanced medical preparedness beyond standard first aid kits.
-Include prescription medications, emergency antibiotics, and altitude sickness medication for mountain shoots.
+Here is how the work shapes up.
+Remote locations need boosted medical preparedness beyond standard first aid kits.
+Have prescription medications, emergency antibiotics, and altitude sickness medication for mountain shoots.
 Identify nearest medical facilities and helicopter landing zones for serious emergencies.
-Having a crew member with wilderness first aid certification provides valuable expertise when professional medical help is hours away.
+Having a crew member with wilderness first aid certification gives valuable expertise when pro medical help is hours away.

 Weather Monitoring

-Weather can change rapidly in remote areas, particularly mountains and coastal locations.
+Here is how it adds up.
+Weather can change fast in remote areas, specific mountains and coastal locations.
 Use satellite weather services and local meteorological data for accurate forecasting.
-Establish weather thresholds for suspending filming - wind speeds above 25mph affect camera stability and drone operation.
-Lightning presents serious risks with metal equipment.
-Our location management services include real-time weather monitoring and safety recommendations.
+Set up weather thresholds for suspending filming - wind speeds above 25mph affect camera stability and drone operation.
+Lightning presents serious risks with metal gear.
+Our location management services have real-time weather tracking and safety recommendations.

 Wildlife and Environmental Hazards

-Research local wildlife and environmental risks specific to your filming location. volcanic coastal areas may have rocky terrain and tide considerations.
+Here is the run-down.
+Research local wildlife and site-level risks specific to your filming location.
+Volcanic coastal areas may have rocky terrain and tide considerations.
 Mountain locations present altitude sickness risks above 2,500 meters.
-Forest filming requires awareness of plant hazards and fire restrictions.
-Store food properly and maintain clean campsites to avoid attracting wildlife to equipment areas.
+Forest filming needs awareness of plant hazards and fire restrictions.
+Store food well and keep clean campsites to avoid attracting wildlife to gear areas.

 Transportation and Equipment Logistics